neondatabase/website/content/docs/data-types/date-and-time.md

 ## Example usage

-Consider a conference event management system, that tracks schedule for all the planned sessions.
+Consider a conference event management system that tracks schedules for planned sessions.

 The query below creates a table to store all the sessions and inserts some sample data.